Read time: 3 min

 While determining when to collect your benefits, you’ll also want to take into account:

-You can see the current limits on income here.
-Or to see how working for pay might lower your benefits, use Social Security’s Retirement Earnings Test Calculator.
+Review the current Social Security earnings limits.
+To see how working for pay may impact your benefits, use Social Security's Retirement Earnings Test Calculator.

 How much money will you receive from Social Security?